-Updated February 2, 2012.
 Editors Note: This is the third in our series comparing various states as retirement destinations.
 Don’t miss the first, Florida vs. Arizona Retirement, or the second, Delaware vs. Maryland vs. Virginia vs. New Jersey.
-We welcome ideas for future comparisons.
+There are more “Dueling” comparisons listed at the end of this article.
+We welcome ideas for future ones.

 Population (Data from American Fact Finder-U.S. Census Bureau).

-One obvious difference between the two states is the number of people – North Carolina has a much bigger population (9,561,558) than South Carolina’s (4,636,312).
-The over 65 population in South Carolina is 13.7%.
-North Carolina’s over 65 population is similar at 13.0% (the national percentage is 13.1%).
-Both states attract significant numbers of retirees from beyond their own borders, usually from the northeast or Midwest.
+One obvious difference between the two states is the number of people.
+In 2013 North Carolina’s population was about double its southern neighbor’s (9,848,060 vs. 4,774,839).
+The over 65 population in South Carolina was 14.2%, in North Carolina it was slightly lower at 12.9% (the national percentage was 13.4%).
+Both states attract significant numbers of retirees from beyond their own borders, usually from the Northeast or Midwest.

 There are no significant climate differences between these 2 states.
 The most northern parts of North Carolina will have slightly colder winters than the most southerly part of SC, but the difference will only be a few degrees.
-What differences there are mostly stem from the many different climates present within each as they go from beach to mountain.
+What differences there are mostly stem from the varying climates present within each as they go east to west – from beach to mountains.
 Here are a few representative temperatures for cities within these states:

 City(State) Avg July High Avg Jan Low